github4touchdouble/gor-cross-validation/README.md

 The scores get summarized (in `[model]_[run_id]_SUMMARY_plot_ALL.scores`) and plotted in (in `[gor_model]_[id]_SUMMARY_plot_ALL.png`).

+>[!Note] You can additionally use this repository to perform redundancy reduction on your `.db` file: https://github.com/github4touchdouble/ncd-seq-similarity

 # Usage
 ```bash
 python3 vali.py --id run_1 --gor 1 3 4 --folds 4 [--ali train/CB513MultipleAlignments/] --db cb513.db [--c] [--w 21]